ShallyBanh/RPGenerator/README.md

 Every statement is ended by a new line.
 Indentation is ignored.

 Writing Actions:
-Every Action starts off with a target statement:
+Every Action starts off with a 'target' statement:
 1. target self:
 2. target <entity_type>:
 3. target point: